MSREnable/InfoShare/README.md

 Before loading the solution in Visual Studio, start a command prompt in the project directory and run `npm install` and `bower install` to install dependencies.
 After installing the dependencies, you can load the Visual Studio project.
 In order to build and deploy the app to a Windows Phone, build the Windows Phone (Universal) target, **NOT** the Windows Phone 8 target.

+If you are not using VS2015, you can simply install cordava and ionic at the command line with `npm install -g ionic cordova`, run `npm install` and `bower install` to install dependencies, and then run `ionic serve` to launch a development server (and the associated gulp process for building the app).

 ## OS X Instructions